kessa99/blog-api-nodejs/README.md

 }
 ```

 The response confirms that you have successfully blocked the user.
-Additionally, it provides the updated user object with the `blocked` array containing the ID of the user who was blocked, indicating that this user is now blocked.
+Additionally, it provides the updated user object with the `blocked` array containing the ID of the user who was blocked, indicating that this user is now blocked  and increments the `blockCount` field by `1`.

 Sure!
 Here's the documentation for the "User Unblock User" feature: